rcrdk/in-bio-micro-saas/README.md

    4. Copy both prices ids and paste on env: recurring on `STRIPE_SUBSCRIPTION_PRICE_ID` and one-off on `STRIPE_PAYMENT_PRICE_ID`.
    5. Access `Settings / Billing / Customer Portal` and activate this resource.
    6. Access `Developers / API Keys` and copy both publishable and secret key and paste it respectively on `NEXT_PUBLIC_STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` env variables.
+   7. To get started with listening events, check out the below section [Listen to Stripe events](#listen-to-stripe-events)
 </details>

 ---